 We drove to Moab from Colorado, staying in Grand Junction to split up the drive from Denver.
 After a brief drive through of Colorado National Monument, we finished the less-than-two-hour drive to Moab.
 The drive is quite dull until you get close to Moab, so it feels much longer than it actually is.
 You’ll drive along I-70 until you see the turn off for Moab, and then it’s another 30 minutes or so from there.

-From Salt Lake City, it’s about four hours to get down to Moab.
+From Salt Lake City, it takes about four hours to get down to Moab.
 Once you get past Provo, the towns are few and far between.
-I think we passed only two decently-sized towns along the way, so make sure to have enough gas, food, and water for the road trip down.
+I think we passed only two decently-sized towns along the way.
+Make sure to have enough gas, food, and water for the road trip down.

 Basically, get on 191 until you reach Moab.